cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 You can set different limits for different periods: current, short, med, long.
 By default those periods are defined as 1 second, 5 seconds, 1 minute and 5 minutes.
 They can be re-defined using [configuration file](/cloudlinux_os_components/#configuration-and-operation).
 The idea is to use larger acceptable values for shorter periods.
 Like you could allow a customer to use two cores (200%) for one second, but only 1 core (on average) for 1 minute, and only 70% within 5 minutes.
 That would make sure that customer can burst for short periods of time.

-When customer is restricted, the customer will be placed into special LVE with ID 3.
-All restricted customers will be placed into that LVE, and you can control amount of resources available to restricted customers.
-Restricted customers will also be limited to only 30 concurrent connections.
-This is done so they wouldn't use up all the MySQL connections to the server.
+Customers will also be limited to a finite number of concurrent connections, this number is 30 by default and can be changed.
+This is done so they wouldn't use up all the MySQL connections to the server. <span class="notranslate"> MySQL Governor </span> can also kill off slow <span class="notranslate"> SELECT </span> queries.

 ### Installation and update